Jeahy/Project_SQL_Spark/README.md

 docker run -d -p 8000:8000 --env-file .env sec_api_image
 ```
 or I run them with Kubernetes which I'll set up next

+### Kubernetes
+I installed kind, helm, kubectl

+created a local kubernetes cluster with kind-cluster.yaml.
+It creates four nodes, one control plane, and three workers.
+Each worker node has a label helping to run tasks on a specific node.